 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care St. Louis County Coordinate efforts, funding recommendations and accomplishment data to reduce the Continuum of Care number of people experiencing homelessness.
+Continuum of Caro ontinuum of Care St. Louis County Coordinate efforts, funding recommendations and accomplishment data to reduce the Continuum of Care number of people experiencing homelessness.